Ivan Avanethan: Plot

 Muthu is an uneducated village lad who is in love with his aunt's daughter, Malini.
 Malini, who has no father and was raised by her mother, is wealthy and well educated.
 However, she hates Muthu.
 Sundar, a playboy married to Lakshmi, also has a lover, Prema.
 Sundar becomes infatuated with Malini's beauty and wealth and entices her to become a stage actress.
 He is waiting for an opportunity to claim her and her wealth, but Muthu stands as an obstacle to his plans.
 A psychiatrist named Dr. Gunabhushanam treats Muthu, Malini, Sundar, Lakshmi, and Prema at his clinic.
 He studies each case and understands the situation.
 The rest of the story focuses on how he cures everyone and solves their problems.

 Cast

-The following lists are adapted from Film News Anandan's database.
+The following list is adapted from Film News Anandan's database.

 Production

 The film, primarily in black-and-white, had three dance sequences in Gevacolor.